-The 64-bedroom home is made up of eight self-contained ‘households’ over the ground and first floor of the building, each with access to its own private external space.
+The 64-bedroom home designed by Harris Irwin on behalf of Barchester Healthcare is made up of eight self-contained ‘households’ over the ground and first floor of the building, each with access to its own private external space.

 The smaller bed groups not only allow for a more a homely and familiar feel for the residents but act as a safer and easily isolated space should Covid-19 or another pandemic/epidemic continue to be a threat to care provision in the UK.

 |Client:||Perseus Land & Developments / Barchester Healthcare|